Teacher of Students who are Deafblind:

 A Special Invitation to Families

 We would like to extend a special invitation to all the families of children who are deafblind.
-In order to make this affordable for families during COVID, we are offering a low early registration rate of $35 if you register before January 8, 2021.
+In order to make this affordable for families during COVID, we are offering a special rate of $20 per family.
 You can register early and pay later.
 If that fee is still a bit much, you may request a stipend when you register.
 We will be able to provide stipends, hopefully for anyone who needs it, but it is important to register early and make your request.
-You are the most important of all our participants, so $35 dollars means only one person has to sign up for the entire family to be able to access the content.
+You are the most important of all our participants, so $20 dollars means only one person has to sign up for the entire family to be able to access the content.
 Of course, if each parent or caregiver wants to sign up individually so they will get their own certificate of completion they may do so and pay an additional fee.